 (2) Procedures for plan review and the issuing of permits relating to the installation or alteration such that the emission of air contaminants is significantly altered, shall be conducted with respect to control of emissions from new or altered sources.
 These procedures may include provisions for permits relating to the use of the equipment involved.

-27.5(2) Reserved.

-These rules are intended to implement Iowa Code chapter 455B.
+These rules are intended to implement Iowa Code chapter 455B.133, 455B.134, 455B.143, and 455B.145.